The top memes and viral videos of 2017

 Animator Bill Wurtz starts you off with: “Hi.
 You’re on a rock, floating through space”.
 And over the next 20 minutes he takes you on a quick-fire, often hilarious, history of the world.

-His video takes in the shifting global political powers at a rate no documentary would ever dare.
+His video (contains strong language throughout) takes in the shifting global political powers at a rate no documentary would ever dare.
 There's a few liberties along the way, sure, but it’s delightfully informative: and more than 30 million people have watched it to date.
 Not bad for a history lesson.

 June was about… a dancing hotdog